 btdt: “been there, done that”

-is a tool for flexible caching files in CI pipelines.
+btdt is a tool for flexible caching of files in CI pipelines.

 By being a simple CLI program, it is agnostic to the CI platform and can be integrated into various pipelines.